florinmarton/renderly/README.md

   - **Challenge**: SSR rendering is usually computationally expensive, especially for complex designs
   - **Solution**:
     - Used renderToStaticMarkup from react-dom/server to render the design to static HTML, instead of renderToString, since we don't need to deal with hydration on the client, in the current use case
+    - Implemented Redis-based distributed cache for multi-instance deployments
+    - Implemented in-memory fallback cache if Redis is unavailable
-    - Implemented in-memory caching for rendered HTML
+    - Browser caching through HTTP Cache-Control headers, for production only
-    - Cache headers are set to cache the HTML in the user's browser (production only)
   - **Result**: Subsequent requests for the same design are served instantly from cache

 8. **Scalability**
    - **Challenge**: Ensuring the system can handle increased load
    - **Solution**:
     - Separated concerns into standalone services:
       1. JSON Fetch
       2. SSR rendering
       3. Caching
+    - Redis is deployed as a separate container, so the app can scale independently of the caching layer
     - Deployed on Render.com which provides:
       - Automatic horizontal scaling
       - Load balancing across instances

 ### Future Improvements
 With more time, I would add: